grading4learning/workbook/cases/heaps-specs.md

-# Assignment: Self-Balancing Trees-- Heaps
+# Assignment: Heaps using Specifications Grading

 **NOTE:** This is an abridged version of the lab handout, to see the full version, [please visit the course site](https://vcc-csc212.github.io/sm21/lab21/)